- Hiatal Hernia: Hidden Cause of Chronic Illness

 My dad also found PS II, a Stan Malstrom formula for prostate problems, helpful for his prostate swelling.
 I also had him take some blood purifiers to help his liver detox from the paint fumes he had been exposed to as a painting contractor.

 By the way, three of my uncles were also painting contractors.
 Two developed neurological problems as they grew older.
 One had Parkinson’s disease.
-The one uncle (the only one of my dad’s family who is still alive) who did not develop these problems started drinking red clover tea decades ago to detoxify his liver.
+The one uncle (the only member of my dad’s family who is still alive) who did not develop these problems started drinking red clover tea decades ago to detoxify his liver.
 So, my dad and his brother who also took herbs were spared from developing nervous system damage from the chemical solvents in the paint.

 They’ll start paying you big dividends right away.
 Plus, their value will compound as you grow older, improving your odds of having a great retirement and a healthy and happy life in your senior years.